Group CN: V de V

+Indian Racing League

+From 2022, the Indian Racing League has used Wolf GB08 "Thunder" models built to Group CN specification.

 National championships

 A Group CN racing class exists in many countries, many of which utilize radicals.
 Examples are the Radical UK Cup which features the Radical SR3 and the Open España Prototipos.

 GT & Prototype Challenge

 Ran as part of the Benelux-based Supercar Challenge, the GT & Prototype Challenge allows Group CN classification cars to compete; current competitors include the Radical SR3 and Norma M20 FC.